zainbmaged/Data-Structure-Project/README.md

 Nada Waleed Mohammed Ebed| 1901544
 Sara Ramadan Mohamed |1901309

+## In this repo
+The following is included
+1.Readme file
+2.test cases of sample xml to be used in testing code 3.gui folder doesn't contain gui itself but updated version of code to be used in gui
+4. src folder containng used functions
+5. header folder contains .h files used in running code
 ## Submission

 1. You will need to submit a short video to demonstrate the different features of the